6. Financial Sector

 Sovereign Wealth Funds

-The Cabinet has approved the establishment of a sovereign wealth fund, which will be charged with investing state funds locally and abroad across asset classes and will be tapped to manage underutilized assets.
+The Cabinet has the establishment of a sovereign wealth fund, which will be charged with investing state funds locally and abroad across asset classes and will be tapped to manage underutilized assets.
 The framework of the EGP200 billion sovereign wealth fund was issued in March of 2018.
 The government is collaborating with regional and European institutions to take part in forming the fund’s sector-specific units.